rocket-science-core/core/docs/event-client/overview.md

 ## API

-- `on: (type: EventType, listener: (event: Listeners[EventType]) => void, schema?: ZodSchema<unknown>, options?: AddEventListenerOptions): void`
+- `on: (type: EventType, key: KeyOfMapKey, listener: (event: Listeners[EventType]) => void, schema?: ZodSchema<unknown>, options?: AddEventListenerOptions): void`
   - Listen for an event.
 The event listener will be added to the `window` by calling `window.addEventListener`.
+  - The listener is stored internally by the serialization of `{type, key}` where `key` can be any serializable value other than `null`.
   - If `schema` is provided for payload, it will be parsed when the event executes.
-The `safeParse` method is used, any errors due to parsing are attached to the event object `event.error`.
+The `safeParse` method is used, any errors due to parsing are attached to the event object `event.error`. _Note: event.detail payload is gauranteed.
+Errors should be handled first in listeners._
-- `remove: (type: keyof Listeners)`
+- `remove: ({type: keyof Listeners, key: KeyOfMapKey})`
-  - Event will be removed from `window`.
+  - Event listener will be removed from `window` that matches the provided `type` and `key`.
 - `emit: (type: EventType, ctx: Emitters[EventType]["detail"]): void`
   - Emit an event.
 This will create a `new CustomEvent` and will call `window.dispatchEvent`.
   - The context (`ctx`) of the event is the payload.